-Another success factor of CE at TU Darmstadt is the close link between research and teaching – TU Darmstadt was the first university in Germany offering a complete academic education in CE.
-In addition to consecutive bachelor and master study programmes hosted at the Study Centre CE, the Graduate School CE complements education for doctoral researchers.
+Another success factor for CE at TU Darmstadt is the close link between research and teaching, as it was one of the first universities in Germany to offer a complete academic education in CE.
+In addition to the interdisciplinary consecutive Bachelor's and Master's programmes in the Study Centre CE, the Graduate School CE offers a complementary continuation in the area of doctoral training.

 About Computational Engineering